josmar-crwdstffng/angular/aio/content/extended-diagnostics/index.md

     "extendedDiagnostics": {
       // The categories to use for specific diagnostics.
       "checks": {
-        // Maps check name to its category.
+        // Maps check name to the associated category.
         "invalidBananaInBox": "suppress"
       },